 About the Summit Art Festival

 There are many exciting new changes happening this year … we have a new name and new location.
-You have known us in the last 5 years as the Longview Art & World Music Festival.
+You have known us our first 5 years as the Longview Art & World Music Festival.
 We are proud to announce that as of 2013 we are now known as Summit Art Festival.

 Summit Art’s signature event is the annual Summit Art Festival.
 The event is hosted in collaboration with partner Downtown Lee’s Summit, and it is presented by Saint Luke’s East, Lee’s Summit.
-The event will be held October 4, 5, and 6 in the downtown Lee’s Summit, Missouri.
+The event will be held October 10-12th, 2014 in the downtown Lee’s Summit, Missouri.
 This is a high quality fine art event held in Lee’s Summit, Missouri, named as Missouri’s 2010 Creative Community by the Missouri Arts Council.
 The event parking is free to the artists and the public.